whitegryphon/WebUI/README.md

 Many, many, **many** issues.
 Among them:

-- Extraneous code
+- Extraneous code.
-- Not all actions return result to user
+- Not all actions return result (success or failure) to user.
+- Character and Zone list are updated on every reload of 'Zone Switcher' page, resulting in a lot of database traffic and slow refresh to that page.

-"The journey of a thousand miles, begins with that first step."
+_"The journey of a thousand miles, begins with but a single step."_

+&copy; 2006 - 2019 SEGS Team